-The 180FW boasts a 10,600 foot primary runway, replace the four temporary canvas hangars, erected in 2008, supporting the wing's NORAD Aerospace Control Alert and NORTHCOM acres available should expansion be required.
+the four temporary canvas hangars, erected in 2008, supporting the wing's NORAD Aerospace Control Alert and NORTHCOM Homeland Defense missions.

-The 11,000 square foot Deployment Processing In 2020, the wing completed construction of both and Fitness Center will be used to support joint the \$9 million aircraft hangars and the \$3.5 million staging, troop reception and forward deployment movement and integration in support of overseas and domestic military operations.
+The 11,000 square foot Deployment Processing and Fitness Center will be used to support joint staging, troop reception and forward deployment movement and integration in support of overseas and domestic military operations.

-Not only does the 180FW maintain more than 429,000 square feet of facilities, the wing is also The 29,000 square foot aircraft hangar will situated on 135 acres of land with more than 200
+Not only does the 180FW maintain more than 429,000 square feet of facilities, the wing is also situated on 135 acres of land with more than 200 acres available for future expansion.

-In addition to the main, 63,700 square foot, aircraft hangar, the wing is seeking funding to construct a \$3.8 million Weapons Load Crew training Hangar.
-The 180FW also performs vehicle and aircraft ground equipment maintenance and is seeking funding for a \$5.6 million combined maintenance facility to consolidate and upgrade our current facilities.
-The base and infrastructure have been designed and constructed to support the current and future fighter aircraft needs for America's security and defense.
-The base is fully capable of supporting fighter aircraft operations with little or no expansion.
-Our master plan has incorporated potential and future missions, accommodating the current aircraft with minimal impact.
-In the event of future and joint missions, the base has the ability to accommodate a variety of functions on its existing footprint, but also has suitable land for expansion, if necessary.
+In addition to the main, 63,700 square foot, aircraft hangar, the wing is seeking funding to construct a \$3.8 million Weapons Load Crew training hangar.
+The 180FW also performs vehicle and Aircraft Ground Equipment, or AGE, maintenance and is seeking funding for a \$5.6 million combined AGE maintenance facility to consolidate and upgrade our current facilities.

+The base and supporting infrastructure, have been designed and constructed to support the current fighter aircraft needs for America's security and defense.
+Our base master plan accommodates potential future missions (joint basing, emergency operations, etc) in addition to contemporary 180FW operations.